City Council approves late payment collection program

 Hessenius and the rest of the council agreed with Boggess’ request to wait for the remainder of the work to be done in the fall.

-“We are suppose to have some warm days yet this month,” Boggess said.
-“If we can get work completed yet this fall we will.
+“We are supposed to have some warm days yet this month,” Boggess said.
+“If we can get work completed yet this year then we will.

 Brian Parr, council member, had urged the council to look at the city’s ordinance which covered both golf carts and UTVs.